0atman/noboilerplate/scripts/16-rust-testing.md

 Then in our code, instead of writing spaghetti if statements, we match the current state of the application, and execute different behaviours based on this state.
 No other actions are possible, because we're responding to exactly the state we are given.
-If more nuance is needed, then don't write an if statement, add more detail to the model.
+If more nuance is needed, then don't write an if statement, add more detail to your model.

 This keeps us safe.